-Released in May 2017, the Majority Barton is one of the newest products in Majority’s line-up of affordable DAB radios.
 This radio has a stylish upright design with a wood effect finish reminiscent of the Pure Evoke H2.
-The Barton is named after a village near Cambridge, England, where the radio was designed.
+Like many of Majority’s radios, the Barton is named after a village near Cambridge where Majority are based.

-Find out what the Majority Barton can do and how it performs in this review…
+Find out what the Majority Barton II can do and how it performs in this review…

 - LCD display